Prince’s Death Ruled Accidental, No Criminal Charges Will Be Filed

 “Prince had no idea he was taking a counterfeit pill that could kill him.”

 By the time of his death at age 57, Prince had been suffering from opiate addiction for decades, according to a March Daily Mail report.
-Year after year after year of exuberant stage shows, in which he was known to jump around the stage, often from stage sets that were dangerously high, had taken their toll on his body, to say nothing of the fact that still performed with such enthusiasm even though he was pushing 60.
+Year after year after year of exuberant stage shows, in which he was known to jump around the stage, often from stage sets that were dangerously high, had taken their toll on his body, to say nothing of the fact that he still performed with such enthusiasm even though he was pushing 60.
 He was in near-constant pain, according to his ex-wife, Mayte Garcia.

 Prince Estate Releases Original Version of ‘Nothing Compares 2 U’ (Watch Video) https://t.co/6jyvgZSjzb